ibm-cloud-docs/discovery/data-crawler.md

 The Data Crawler is a command line tool that will help you take your documents from the repositories where they reside (for example: file shares, databases) and push them to the cloud, to be used by the {{site.data.keyword.discoveryshort}} service.

-The Data Crawler should only be used to crawl file shares or databases, in all other cases you should use the appropriate {{site.data.keyword.discoveryshort}} connector for Box, SharePoint, Salesforce or web crawl.
+The Data Crawler should only be used to crawl file shares or databases, in all other cases you should use the appropriate {{site.data.keyword.discoveryshort}} connector for Box, SharePoint, Salesforce, IBM Cloud Object Storage, or web crawl.
 See [Connecting to data sources](/docs/services/discovery/connect.html) for details.
 Assistance is no longer provided for the Data Crawler if you are using it with a data source supported by the {{site.data.keyword.discoveryshort}} connectors.
 {: important}

 ## When to use the Data Crawler